Anthiyur Assembly constituency

-Anthiyur is a legislative assembly, that includes the town, Anthiyur and other neighbouring local bodies.
+Anthiyur is a legislative assembly, that includes the town of Anthiyur and other neighbouring local bodies.
 Its State Assembly Constituency number is 105.
-It is a part of the Erode Lok Sabha constituency.
+It is a part of Tiruppur Lok Sabha constituency.
 The constituency is in existence since 1962 election.
 Anthiyur was a part of Gobichettipalayam Lok Sabha constituency until 2009 election.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.